 In the original pill or capsule form, stimulants are swallowed.
 Alternately, tablets can be crushed, or capsules can be opened.
 Then the powder can be dissolved in water and injected, or it can be snorted or smoked.

 Smoking, snorting, or injecting stimulants causes a sudden sensation known as a “rush” or a “flash.”
-Misuse is often related to a pattern of binge use, occasionally using large doses of stimulants over a short period of time.
+Stimulant abuse is often related to a pattern of binge use, occasionally using large doses of stimulants over a short period of time.

 Why Are Prescription Stimulants Misused?